 Interested in Participating?

-This research project is being done in order to learn more about the types of decisions that adolescents make and why.
-It is not meant to change behavior or help with problems.
-We are not qualified to offer you those kinds of services, and are not trained to give advice on what parents should or shouldn’t do with their children.
+This research project is being done in order to learn more about early adolescents’ social behaviors, as well as the types of decisions that adolescents make and why they make them.
+The study is not intended to change or help with adolescents’ behaviors and we are not qualified or trained to offer you those kinds of services to adolescents, parents or families.